cs-tsui/site/source/_posts/2020-03-18-nba-all-star-prediction-refactor-part-0.md

 ## Results
 The most accurate model is from using Random Forest for Starters prediction.
 The model comprises of using combined columns with selected performance stats, Google Search Trend Factor, and Wiki page views.
 Selected performance stats are chosen based on the top features returned by random forests' feature importance function.
 Two most important features are FP (fantasy points – which itself is based on a formula) and PTS (points per game).

 This model achieves ~96% accuracy in 70/30 test split.
 Specifically for the last 2018-19 season, it was able to predict all 10 All-Stars starters.
-The reserves prediction was less accurate even though the model achieved ~98% accuracy against 400+ NBA players last season.
-The 2019-20 season predictions are show below.
-It is early in the season with ~20 games played so far.
+The reserves prediction was less accurate even though the model achieved an overall ~98% accuracy against 400+ NBA players last season.
+Due to the *highly imbalanced* nature of the dataset (24 players out of 300-400 players are all stars), even if the model predicts that no-one is an all-star, it is still going to achieve a 90%+ accuracy if we measure against the entire dataset.
+So we have to keep that in mind when using accuracy as the basis for evaluating the effectiveness of the model.

 ## Presentation - Web Visualization
 An interactive web user interface was created with HighCharts, Vue.js, Bootstrap that displays previous season all-star selections as well as interactions to see details about specific players and distribution of statistics.